Ruben Ecleo Jr.: Political career

 Ecleo was Mayor of San Jose from 1991 to 1994 when the town was still part of Surigao del Norte.

 Ecleo was elected as a member of the House of Representatives for Dinagat Islands' lone district in the 2010 election.
 He was removed from his position on May 31, 2012 due to his conviction for graft and corruption.

 Crimes

 Ruben Ecleo Jr. was married to Alona Bacolod.
 He strangled his wife to death in their residence in Cebu City on January 5, 2002.
 At the time of her death, Bacolod was in her 20s and a fourth-year medical student.
 Bacolod's body was found three days later in a ravine in Dalaguete.
 Ecleo's crime was linked to his dependency on methamphetamine by a court testimony of one of Bacolod's seven siblings.

 On June 18, 2002 Alona's brother Ben, a key witness to Ecleo's case along with her parents and sister Evelyn were killed at their house in Mandaue.

 A warrant for his arrest was released.
 The police and military went to the PBMA headquarters in San Jose, Dinagat Islands to serve the warrant.
+At the moment of his arrest, 19 June 2002, 16 of his armed followers were killed.

-Ecleo was detained, but released on bail in March 2004 to seek treatment for his heart condition.
+Ecleo was detained, but released on bail on 2 March 2004 to seek treatment for his heart condition.